 First of all, cemeteries will definitely be crowded during this day.
 You won’t be able to drop a needle at all.
 Especially at the Manila North Cemetery(the largest in the Philippines), that is where we are going.
 Having that said, kids are very prone to get lost.
 Stores may either be closed on this day or be crowded too.
 Basically, it’s like your going to enter a survival mode battle on this day.

 Here are the things you need for Undas

 Above is some suggestion I found from Lazada.
 If your planning to buy one from them, click the banner to support our site.

 Honestly, I hate seeing these straps worn by kids in the malls.
 I don’t feel like using it because it looks like I am chaining up my kid.
-However, in the event like Undas, it wouldn’t matter anymore.
+However, in an event like Undas, it wouldn’t matter anymore.
 The most important thing you have in mind is to keep your kids with you.

-My sister ordered one of these few months ago.
+My sister ordered one of these a few months ago.
 Her son is a total disaster when he hits the ground that’s why she chains up her son with her all the time.
 The good thing is, Lazada has the cheap versions of it.
 Getting one of those for my child’s safety can always be worth it.

 NEVER let your kid sit down just anywhere to pee.
 Especially if your kid is a girl.
 It can be dangerous and unhygienic.

 It’s important that your kid has a solid name tag, with complete contact details and address.
 I remembered that in Manila North Cemetery they provide name tags but just in case make sure you have some for your kids.

 Kids nowadays are very easy to follow instructions.
 Make sure to do some briefing with your kid.
 Things you should let them know:

 - Let them know where to find trusted people like police, guards, or social workers.
 Usually, during undas, there are a lot of them roaming around.